loomio/loomio_help/content/subscriptions/referral_code/index.md

 Many people share the benefits of Loomio with their friends in other organizations.

-If you purchase an annual Loomio Pro plan, we’ll give you a **$199 Loomio credit** to give to any group of your choice.
-Your chosen group can choose to use it to upgrade or purchase a new plan such as a Loomio Starter plan for $199.
+If you purchase an annual Loomio Pro plan, we’ll give you a one-time **$199 Loomio credit** to give to any group of your choice.
+You could sponsor a community group for life.
+Your chosen group can also choose to use it to upgrade or purchase a new plan such as a Loomio Starter plan for $199.
 They can even put the credit towards their own Loomio Pro plan.¹

 Whatever plan they choose - they will start benefiting from all the key features that make Loomio a leading-edge decision making & communication platform – as a gift from you!